developer-onizuka/What_is_AzureAD/README.md

  AWS IAM can be classified as a tool in the "Cloud Access Management" category, while Azure Active Directory is grouped under "Password Management".

  For AWS, users are managed within their AWS account, while for Azure, users are managed outside of the subscription.
 In the case of AWS, it is common to create an AWS account that stores only IAM users separately from the AWS account that holds resources, and assign permissions from the AWS account that holds resources.
 In Azure, on the other hand, it's the Azure Active Directory that manages users, so you need to associate a subscription with it (you don't need to get a separate subscription to manage users).
+Yes, Azure AD remains if subscription expires.

 # 1. AWS IAM
 - Step1: Geting AWS account (root user), But it is not recommended to use at creating AWS resouces.